Home | Blog Index | Blog Archives | Christianity & Faith Essays

 SPC tornado risk for Wednesday

-One of the remarkable things about this event to me is how many storm observers are actually going after this one!
+One of the remarkable things about this event to me is how many storm photographers are actually going after this one!
 I think this may end up being the 'most covered' out-of-season, out-of-the-Plains event in history.
-I've read forum and blog posts of storm observers coming down from as far away as South Dakota, Colorado and northern Illinois to try for this setup.
-For decades, storm observing has been classically defined as a hobby done in the Great Plains 'tornado alley' from April to June - but more and more storm observers are waking up to the fact that good storms also happen year-round in other parts of the USA.
+I've read forum and blog posts of storm photographers coming down from as far away as South Dakota, Colorado and northern Illinois to try for this setup.
+For decades, storm photography has been classically defined as a hobby done in the Great Plains 'tornado alley' from April to June - but more and more storm photographers are waking up to the fact that good storms also happen year-round in other parts of the USA.

 |Hey Dan, be safe!
 There's an incredible amount of power in these storms tonight!